brunaqmw/Airbnb-San-Francisco-Private-Rooms/README.md

 Chi-Square test of independence:
 Was conducted to find out if most of the neighbohood subsets closer to attractions are not safe.
 ADD TEST #1198 and explain

+Lastly, a Least Squares regression model was used to analyse price~safe_df1$fam_attr.
+ADD #1221 and explain

+RESULT OF THIRD ANALYSIS:

+Famous attraction subset is negatively related with price.
+When private room are expensive, the closer they are to famous attractions.
+The further they are from famous attractions, the cheaper the price for private rooms are.
+By using Chi-Square test of independence, we found that there is a relationship between neighborhood subsets close to attractions and safety.
+Ultimately, the Least Squares regression model showed that proximity to attractions affects the price of private rooms.
+Hence, after interpreting different plots and tests, the data can confirm that there is a relationship between safe neighborhoods close to attractions and how much their private rooms cost.
+The closer they are to famous attractions, the more expensive the private rooms will be.